Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * Large blocks with a size greater than *MMGT_THRESHOLD*, including  memory pools used for small blocks, are allocated depending on the value of  *MMGT_MMAP*: if it is 0, these blocks are allocated in the C heap; otherwise they  are allocated using operating-system specific functions managing memory mapped  files.
 Large blocks are returned to the  system immediately when *Standard::Free()* is called.

-#### Benefits and drawbacks
+@subsubsection occt_fcug_2_3_4 Benefits and drawbacks

 The major benefit of the OCCT memory manager is explained  by its recycling of small and medium blocks that makes an application work much  faster when it constantly allocates and frees multiple memory blocks of similar  sizes.
 In practical situations, the real gain on the application performance  may be up to 50%.

 The associated drawback is that recycled memory is not  returned to the operating system during program execution.
 This may lead to  considerable memory consumption and even be misinterpreted as a memory leak.
-To  minimize this effect, the method Standard::Purge() shall be called after the completion  of memory-intensive operations.
+To  minimize this effect it is necessary to call the method *Standard::Purge* after the completion  of memory-intensive operations.

 The overhead expenses induced by the OCCT memory manager  are:
-  * size of every allocated memory block is rounded up to 8 bytes  (when MMGT_OPT is 0 (default), the rounding is defined by the CRT; the typical  value for 32-bit platforms is 4 bytes)
+  * size of every allocated memory block is rounded up to 8 bytes  (when *MMGT_OPT* is 0 (default), the rounding is defined by the CRT; the typical  value for 32-bit platforms is 4 bytes)
-  * additional 4 bytes (or 8 on 64-bit platforms) are allocated in  the beginning of every memory block to hold its size (or address of the next  free memory block when recycled in free list) only when MMGT_OPT is 1
+  * additional 4 bytes (or 8 on 64-bit platforms) are allocated in  the beginning of every memory block to hold its size (or address of the next  free memory block when recycled in free list) only when *MMGT_OPT* is 1.

 Note that these overheads may be greater or less than  overheads induced by the C heap memory manager, so overall memory consumption  may be greater in either optimized or standard modes, depending on  circumstances.